schleising/simple-openai/README.md

 - `success` - A boolean indicating whether the request was successful or not.
 - `message` - The message returned by the API.

+### Functions

+Functions can be added to the client using the `add_function` method.
+This method takes a function name and a function as arguments.
+The function should take an [OpenAIFunction](https://schleising.github.io/simple-openai/simple_openai/public_models/#src.simple_openai.models.open_ai_models.OpenAIFunction) object as its first argument, and the Python function itself as the second argument.

+The Python function should return a string, which will be passed to the API using the `function` role

 ## Documentation

 The documentation is available on [GitHub](https://schleising.github.io/simple-openai/)